gnulnx/anouman/README.md

 The first time you call anouman it will download and install virtualenv/virtualenvwrapper and create a wrapped 'anouman' virtualenv and a wrapped 'example.com' virtualenv.

-**Step 7:** Update your .bash_profile so teh bash environment for your site is loaded on login.
-Add the following lines to the end of your .bash_profile.
+**Step 7:** We now want to update your .bash_profile so the bash environment for your site is loaded on login.
+To do this add the following lines to the end of your .bash_profile.
 If you don't have a .bash_profile in your home directory create one.

     source /usr/local/bin/virtualenvwrapper.sh;
     workon site1.com